raatools/

 What is asset depreciation?

-Why include insurance and one-time costs?
+Why include insurance and repairs in depreciation calculation?